pyl494/aipoc/readme.md

 Each time you make a change to the server, you need to manually close the previous instance of _start.bat and run _start.bat again.

-~~Currently this code is set up with TypeScript, rather than JavaScript.
-This could potentially help us as a group in detecting minor issues that could consume a lot of debugging time.~~

-So, make your changes to 'index.ts' and then when you run _start.bat, the changes will be built into the 'build directory'

 ---

 # Connecting to the Atlassian Cloud: